andrewheiss/Net-Index/README.md

 ## Installation

-Because it can take a while to make all the necessary API calls (each city requires 7 individual API calls), it's best to run this script on a separate computer, preferrably a virtual machine in the cloud, like a [Digital Ocean server](https://www.digitalocean.com) or [Amazon EC2 instance](http://aws.amazon.com/ec2/).
+Because it can take a while to make all the necessary API calls (each city requires 7 individual API calls), it's best to run this script on a separate computer, preferably a virtual machine in the cloud, like a [Digital Ocean server](https://www.digitalocean.com) or [Amazon EC2 instance](http://aws.amazon.com/ec2/).

 1. Install [Python 3](https://www.python.org) and [R 3](http://www.r-project.org) (script last tested with Python 3.4.3 and R 3.2.1)
     * Python